ArthurKim25/DATA-150/abstract.md

 ## Abstract

-This presentation seeks to explore the potential role of gender-disaggregated CDR's in studying climate change and disaster vulnerability.
+This presentation seeks to explore the potential role of gender-disaggregated call detail records (CDR's) in studying vulnerability to climate change.